MicroEJ/docs/VEEPortingGuide/vgMatrix.rst

 ======================

 The Matrix module implements the framework of the MicroVG `Matrix`_.
-It provides Low-Level APIs that manipulate the matrices: fill an identity matrix, do a translation, a rotation, or a scaling and concatenate two matrices.
+It provides Abstraction Layer APIs that manipulate the matrices: fill an identity matrix, do a translation, a rotation, or a scaling and concatenate two matrices.

 A matrix is a 3x3 matrix, and its elements are encoded in ``float`` (32-bit values):